 Filing for Unemployment

 File your claim for unemployment compensation benefits by providing all of the information requested on the claim forms.
 You can file by telephone, online or by mail or fax.
-If you give false information or withhold information on your unemployment benefits claim form, EDD may disqualify you from receiving benefits for two to 23 weeks.
-This is the real disqualification -- termination wages are only subtractions from your potential weekly benefit.
-If you receive unemployment benefits you're not entitled to, California collects overpayments and penalties by withholding state income tax refunds or lottery winnings or by withholding any money the state owes you.
+If you give false information or withhold information on your unemployment benefits claim form, the state may criminally prosecute you, force you to repay your benefits along with penalties and bar you from receiving unemployment benefits in the future.
+You could also find yourself in jail.
+Termination wages are only subtractions from your potential weekly benefit.
+This is a far better outcome than losing your benefits altogether.
+If you receive unemployment benefits you're not entitled to, California collects overpayments and penalties by withholding state income tax refunds, lottery winnings or any other money the state owes you.

 - California Employment Development Department: Total and Partial Unemployment TPU 460.35